elm/elm-lang.org/src/guide/chapters/interop.md

 ## HTML Embedding

 Elm can be embedded directly in a `<div>`.
 This lets you easily integrate Elm into a larger JS project.
-An embedded Elm program is called a &ldquo;component&rdquo;.
-This document shows how to embed Elm in HTML, and all of the following code [is available](https://gist.github.com/evancz/8456627).
+All of the following code [is available](https://gist.github.com/evancz/8456627).

 Say you have a simple program [`Stamper.elm`](https://gist.github.com/evancz/8456627#file-stamper-elm) that lets you [stamp shapes by clicking](http://elm-lang.org/examples/Intermediate/Stamps.elm).
-Compiling it with:
+Compile it with:

 ```bash
 elm-make Stamper.elm
 ```

-will result in a file named `elm.js`.
+This will result in a file named `elm.js`.
 This JS file contains everything necessary for embedding in HTML.

 In our HTML file [`EmbeddedElm.html`](https://gist.github.com/evancz/8456627#file-embeddedelm-html), we add a `<script>` below the `<body>` that includes the following code: